aqiu384/p5r-walkthrough/src/ace-walkthrough.md

 * **Need to obtain Fortune and Star personas**
 ##### Evening
 * Study at Leblanc (Knowledge +5)
+    * Need to talk to customers to make them leave first

 ---
 #### Thu 7/7